Rules and regulations are changing fast, Take Care is here to help.

 Do I have to wear a mask?

 YES!
-Both California & Nevada are under a mandatory mask order.
+Both California & Nevada are under a mask requirement when in public spaces.
 For your safety and ours, we kindly ask that masks are worn whenever you go outside.
 Learn more HERE

 Are boat ramps open?